straz/artificialtrust/_articles/zerosum.md

 Sport championships are typically zero-sum competitions.
 In most sports, a team's standing is really a question of rearranging the names at the top of the league.
-In order for one team to move into first place and win the huge prize, another team must move downwards by an equal and opposite amount.
+In order for one team to move into first place and win the huge prize, the other teams must move downward by an equal and opposite amount.
 To see team A advancing over team B is the same as having team B fall behind team A.

 The same is largely true of elections.
 Elections are often a zero-sum game with winners and losers.
-In a two-party system, the loss of one party in terms of seats lost is exactly equal and opposite to the win of the other party.
-The American press covers politics the same way it covers sports: as if it were a zero-sum game.
+In a two-party system, the seats lost by one party is exactly equal and opposite to those won by the other party.
+The American press covers politics the same way it covers
+sports: as if it were a zero-sum game.

 ### Asymmetrical effort